marcancajas/nestedSortable/README.md

 *nestedSortable* doesn't work properly with connected draggables, because of the way Draggable simulates Sortable `mouseStart` and `mouseStop` events.
 This bug might or might not be fixed some time in the future (it's not specific to this plugin).

-## Requirements

-jQuery UI Sortable 1.10+ (might work with 1.9, but not tested)

-## Browser Compatibility

-Tested with: Firefox, Chrome
-**NOTE: This is still an alpha version, please test thoroughly in whichever version of IE you target**

-## License

-This work is licensed under the MIT License.
-Which means you can do pretty much whatever you want with it.

-Nonetheless if this plugin saved you money, saved you time or saved your life please take a moment to think about the work I've been doing for you and consider sharing a bit of your joy with me.
-Your donation, however small, will be greatly appreciated.
-Thank you.

 [Donate with PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=RSJEW3N9PRMYY&lc=IT&item_name=Manuele%20Sarfatti&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)